-Founded in 2009 as a quarterly print magazine, Electric Literature has gone on to become one of the most savvy and invigorating websites concerned with writing—or, in all honesty, best websites period.
-Besides all manner of news and essays, the editors maintain Recommended Reading, a forum for original fiction chosen and introduced by their huge network of writers.
+Founded in 2009 as a quarterly print magazine, Electric Literature is now one of the most savvy and invigorating websites concerned with writing and reading.
+Besides all manner of news and essays, the editors maintain Reading Lists, a forum for original fiction chosen and introduced by their huge network of writers.

-Run out of Canada by Random House, Hazlitt is one of the cleanest blogs you’ll ever see in terms of prose.
-Whether personal essay, investigative reporting, or criticism, the distinguished list of contributors – which includes Soraya Roberts and Sarah Gerard to name just two luminaries of nonfiction—make for much more than a publishing news site, they make for a magazine as incisive and hard-hitting as anything on the news rack.
+Run out of Canada by Random House, Hazlitt is home to a melange of stories, whether that be personal essay, investigative reporting or criticism.
+The distinguished list of contributors – which includes Soraya Roberts and Sarah Gerard to name just two luminaries of non-fiction – make for a magazine site as incisive and hard-hitting as anything on the news rack.

-Combining politics with nonfiction and photography, Guernica is another fully-fledged magazine that happens to publish online.
-For first-class reportage as only Guernica can deliver, look no farther than Jacob Albert on life in a Kurdish refugee camp or Abigail Rabinowitz on student writing in the age of Trump.
+Combining politics with non-fiction and photography, Guernica is another fully fledged magazine that happens to publish online.
+For first-class reporting as only Guernica can deliver, look for gems such as Jacob Albert’s The Fire in Dunkirk on life in a Kurdish refugee camp.

-The literary world post-New Inquiry looks very different from when the online magazine first appeared in 2009.
-Now one of the most respected and scholarly authorities currently operating, and boasting contributors like Teju Cole and Aaron Bady, The New Inquiry proved that the younger generation of literary minds had something to offer the critical establishment and it has remained an outstanding and complete compendium of responses to all the intellectual and pop-cultural engagements of our time.
+The literary worldlooks very different from when The New Inquiry first appeared in 2009.
+Now one of the most respected and scholarly authorities currently operating, and boasting contributors such as Teju Cole and Aaron Bady, itproved the younger generation of literary minds had something to offer the critical establishment, and it has remained an outstanding and complete compendium of responses to all the intellectual and pop-cultural engagements of our time.

-Since its launch in 2015, Literary Hub has quickly become the internet’s most comprehensive literary website, with contributions from virtually every corner of publishing: mainstream publishers like Simon & Schuster frequently post excerpts from eagerly-awaited titles, while smaller houses like Graywolf Press and New Directions solicit original material from their stable of authors.
-Nor is it unusual to see bulletins from non-profits like PEN American and independent bookstores from around the country.
+Since launching in 2015, Literary Hub has become one of the most comprehensive literary websites on the internet, with contributions from virtually every corner of publishing: mainstream publishers such as Simon & Schuster frequently post excerpts from eagerly awaited titles, while smaller houses such as Graywolf Press and New Directions solicit original material from their stable of authors.
+Nor is it unusual to see bulletins from non-profits such as PEN America and independent bookstores from around the country.

-Long-running book blog The Millions can claim seniority over most of the blogs on this list, having been online since 2003 – it can also lay claim to some of the most distinguished contributors conceivable, with its regular reviews, personal essays, previews, and news items being authored by Sam Lipsyte, Rivka Galchen, Wells Tower, Margaret Atwood, Jeffrey Eugenides, and many others.
+Long-running book blog The Millions can claim seniority over most of the blogs on this list, having been online since 2003 – it can also lay claim to some of the most distinguished contributors conceivable, with regular reviews, personal essays, previews and news items authored by Sam Lipsyte, Rivka Galchen, Wells Tower, Margaret Atwood, Jeffrey Eugenides and many others.

-When it comes to book news, appreciations, and first-class writing from The New Yorker’s staff and stable of prize-winning writers, their literary blog, Page-Turner, often gives the print magazine a run for its money, with a huge archive of weekly contributions rising to the standard of the city’s most-read culture magazine.
+When it comes to book news, appreciations and first-class writing from The New Yorker staff and a stable of prize-winning writers, their literary blog, Page-Turner, often rivals the print magazine, with a huge archive of weekly contributions rising to the standard of the culture magazine.